5argon/arkham-tags/README.md

 In the post processing step, the script adds **additional tags** based on existing tags, using rules defined in `json/input/compound-tags.json`.
 For example any card with tags starting (prefixed) with `additional_slot_` would automatically get `additional_slot` tag.
 One can then search for cards that provide any kind of additional slot with that one tag.
 Person tagging the card also won't have to tag all the more general variations and just use the most specific one.

 The `statistics` folder let you analyze where those tags goes to, and further decide to reorganize or remove tags that aren't looking to be too useful.

+The sync script also sort tags in the input file alphabetically, with special priority of those usually appear first in the text box (Fast.
+Fast timing.
+Uses (X Type).
+Customizable.
+Limit X per Y. etc.) to be sorted up top.
+So you don't have to care about putting tags in the right order.